Change Started

 The increase in Uttar Pradesh Forest Cover is important because the state is one of the major tourist destinations in the country.

 Uttar Pradesh boasts of the Taj Mahal, one of the seven wonders of the world apart from Varanasi, the spiritual capital of India, and Allahabad, the holy confluence of two major rivers – Ganga and Yamuna.
-There are other prominent cities like Lucknow, Ayodhya, Mathura, Jhansi which have their own cultural & historical heritage.
+There are other prominent cities like Lucknow, Ayodhya, Mathura, and Jhansi which have their own cultural & historical heritage.

 According to the Indian Tourist Statistics, in 2019, Uttar Pradesh attracted the highest number of domestic tourists in the country with a share of more than 23%.
 The state bagged the third spot in terms of the arrival of foreign tourists.